ArtemPt239/rainbow-track/README.md

 # Rainbow track
-GNOME shell extension for smooth two-click time tracking with Toggl Track.
+GNOME shell extension for smooth two-click time tracking on linux with Toggl Track.

 Built with the purpose of making time tracking on Linux a smoother experience.